The Index Map in Algebraic K-Theory: The Index Map

 In this section, we explain how the categorical index map determines an index map in $K$-theory.

 \begin{proposition} Let $\C$ be an idempotent complete exact category.
 Then the map from $\Gr_\bullet^\le(\C)$ to $\elTate(\C)$ of \eqref{catindex} induces an equivalence

-\end{proposition} \begin{rmk} The fibres of the augmentation are by definition equivalent to the nerve of a filtered partially ordered set.
-Hence, the map induced after taking the geometric realization, has contractible fibres (the classifying space of a filtered partially ordered set is contractible).
-This idea lies at the heart of the following proof. \end{rmk} \begin{proof}[Proof of Proposition \ref{prop:gr}] Geometric realizations are colimits in the $\infty$-category of spaces.
-Similarly, the groupoid $\Gr^{\leq}_n(\C)^\times$ is the Grothendieck construction of the set-valued functor i.e. it is a colimit in the category of groupoids.
+\end{proposition} The core of the proof is the fact that the fibers of the above map are classifying spaces of filtered partially ordered sets, and hence contractible.
+In more detail: \begin{proof}[Proof of Proposition \ref{prop:gr}] Geometric realizations are homotopy colimits.
+Similarly, the groupoid $\Gr^{\leq}_n(\C)^\times$ is the Grothendieck construction of the set-valued functor i.e. it is a homotopy colimit in the category of groupoids.